-The Rule of Law and Sustainable Development
+The 9th TIJ Public Forum on the Rule of Law and Sustainable Development

 The COVID-19 pandemic has unleashed unprecedented health, economic, and social crises, taking a toll on all countries across the globe.
 It not only threatens to reverse decades of progress towards fully realizing the 17 Sustainable Development Goals (SDGs), but it also exacerbates fragilities, inequalities, and injustices within and among nations.
 The principles on which the SDGs were established are key to building back better in a more inclusive, equitable, sustainable, and resilient manner in the post-COVID-19 world.
 Response and recovery efforts must center on leaving no one behind, especially those who are already vulnerable such as children, women, LGBTQ people, persons with disabilities, and migrant workers.

 The world is currently witnessing the highest fatality rates among marginalized groups in advanced economies.1 Forecasts have indicated that the pandemic will push 71 million people back into extreme poverty.
 Many of these individuals are working in the informal economy in precarious situations without secure social safety nets to support themselves and their families.2 The pandemic has accelerated social stigmatization and discrimination, as well as exposed pre-existing inequalities in our society.
 As a result, women and children continue to severely face disproportionate impacts such as increases in unpaid domestic work, risks of gender-based violence (GBV), and lack of access to essential sexual and reproductive health services.3